Leaving Egypt Ministries, Obadiah D. Morris

 The worst part is that we cannot even blame the plunderers themselves.
 As tempted as we are to hate them for carrying out their evils, they get away with it only because of the wickedness in our neighbors’ hearts and their blind approval of these systems.
 It is their ignorance of the captivity, and even their foolish patriotic support of the captors (‘Back the Blue!’), that allows for these systems to happen.

 So we’re not only slaves in this statist society, but most men don’t even see it.
-And to make it even more sad, very few men (except for the remnant who do see it) call for God’s restoration.
+To make things even more depressing, few men — save a remnant that God left — call for God’s liberation from bondage and restoration of liberty from the perversion of it that has occurred under this statist society.
 “No one says, ‘Restore!'”
-Egypt has tricked men into thinking she can be “made great again,” that we just need to vote new Pharaohs into office, or that ‘things will get better with the next election.’
+The Egyptians have been rather successful at tricking men into thinking Egypt can be “made great again,” that we just need to vote new Pharaohs into office, or that ‘things will get better with the next election.’

 Our people are still mostly living in the dark to the schemes that are before them, because they have not sought the wisdom and word of the Lord.
 “They eat the fruit of their own way, and are filled with their own devices” (Proverbs 1:31).
-Most everything that men still think—’government is here to keep us safe and help the poor’—is the exact opposite of what God tells us is going on: that we’re being absolutely plundered by men who call themselves “the government,” who we gave away our inheritance to.
-Whereas most men tell us we couldn’t do without the State, its politicians, judges, police officers, soldiers, etc., and that they’re all here to prevent us from being robbed (if you’re a conservative) rather than to rob us themselves, or that they’re here to help the poor (if you’re a democrat) rather than hurt the poor, God tells us what the real situation is:
+Most all of the thoughts that permeate men’s minds today, e.g., that “the government is here to keep us safe and help the poor,” are the exact opposite of what God tells us is going on: that we’re being absolutely plundered by men who call themselves “the government,” who we gave away our inheritance to.
+Whereas most men tell us that we couldn’t do without the State, its politicians, judges, police officers, soldiers, etc., and that they’re all here to prevent us from being robbed (if you’re a conservative) rather than to rob us themselves, or that they’re here to help the poor (if you’re a democrat) rather than hurt the poor, God tells us what the real situation is:

 “Your rulers are rebels, friends of thieves.
 They all love bribes and chasing after rewards.
 They do not defend the fatherless, and the plea of the widow never comes before them.”
 (Isaiah 1:23).